-DOR is a proud partner of the Indiana Secretary of State’s Auto Dealer Seminars.
-Dates and locations for 2020 seminars should be available in the summer.
-You can watch this year's seminar online.
+DOR is a proud partner of the Indiana Secretary of State's Auto Dealer Seminars.
+A recording of our 2020 seminar is available to watch online.
 Click the play button below to jump to DOR's presentation.
 See information about upcoming seminars and other dealer training.

 - Vehicle and Watercraft Information

 Frequently Asked Questions for Vehicle and Watercraft Dealers is available on DOR’s Business Tax FAQ page and includes dealer documentation requirements, dealer-to-dealer sales issues, sales tax for out-of-state transactions and more.

 Updated Motor Vehicle Dealer Rules

 Sales Tax Rates for Vehicles Purchased in Indiana That Will be Registered in Another State Within 30 Days

-For each of these transactions, you must complete and retain Form ST-108NR.
-You also must provide a copy to the buyer as evidence of the amount of sales tax collected.
-Dealers must collect the applicable tax rate on all sales.
+For each of these transactions, the dealer must complete and retain Form ST-108NR.
+Dealers must also provide a copy to the buyer as evidence of the amount of sales tax collected.
+Dealers must collect Indiana sales tax at the applicable tax rate on all sales and remit to DOR.